Get insider access

 Score distribution

-To test for black uniformity, we display a test pattern consisting of a black screen with a white center cross.
-We take a photo and use software to calculate the standard deviation of the screen compared to what it should look like.
-We repeat this process with the local dimming feature on and off.
+To test for black uniformity, we display a pattern consisting of a white center cross on a black background.
+We take a photo and use a program to calculate the standard deviation of the screen compared to what it should look like on an ideal display.
+We repeat this process with the local dimming feature on (if the monitor has such a feature).

 Test results